DIAGNijmegen/bodyct-lung-malignancy-fairness/README.md

-# Fairness of Malignancy Risk Estimation Models
+# Fairness Evaluation of Malignancy Risk Estimation Models for Lung Cancer Screening
 *Shaurya Gaur | MSc Thesis | Sep 2024 - Apr 2025*

 This repository investigates the biases of the below risk estimation models.
 The main examinations are the ROC curve and threshold-based metrics (true/false positive/negative rates, etc.).
 However, code exploring score distributions, linear regressions, calibration curve disparities, and precision-recall curves (PRC) is also inlcluded.
 We evaluate on the NLST and DLCST datasets.